HusseinElsotouhyCisco/Cisco-Switch-Auto-Config/README.md

   ipconfig
 ```

-*   Find the **"Ethernet adapter VMware Network Adapter"** and note its IPv4 subnet --For EVE Lab Testing--
+*   Find the **"Ethernet adapter VMware Network Adapter"** and note its IPv4 subnet — for EVE lab testing.

-*   Find the Ethernet adapter connected to network, make sure it is in the same subnet as vlan assigned to switchport port --For data center/enterprise use--
+*   Find the Ethernet adapter connected to network, make sure it is in the same subnet as vlan assigned to switchport port — for data center/enterprise use.

 ### 2\.
 Configure Your Router Interface

-*   Assign an IP address to the router interface connected to the **management cloud** within the same subnet as the **Ethernet adapter VMware Network Adapter**, with the same subnet mask. --For EVE Lab Testing--
+*   Assign an IP address to the router interface connected to the **management cloud** within the same subnet as the **Ethernet adapter VMware Network Adapter**, with the same subnet mask — for EVE lab testing.

 ### 3\.
-Apply Router Configuration --For EVE Lab/data center/enterprise use Testing--
+Apply Router Configuration — For EVE Lab/Data Denter/Enterprise Use

 *   Access the router console and enter the following commands:
 ```bash